Demat Account: Meaning, Importance & How to open Demat Account?

-1. Reduction in cost and increase in efficiency: Reduces cost of operations and paperwork process results in greater efficiency and increase in profits.
-It also Increases the efficiency of the registrars and transfer agents and the Secretarial Department of the company for timely communication and services to shareholders.
+Reduces cost of operations and paperwork process results in greater efficiency and increase in profits.
+It also increases the efficiency of the registrars and transfer agents and the Secretarial Department of the company.
+So, you can provide timely communication and better services to shareholders.

-3. Higher trade volumes: After Demat account are made mandatory for trading and investing, investor’s confidence has increased in markets and resulted in greater no. of trades are being executed.
+Demat account is mandatory for trading and investing.Therefore, an investor’s confidence has increased in stock market.
+As a result, greater no. of trades are being executed.

 Demat Account in India: